Understanding why customers pay more

 Show your value.

 The fact is, legal fees aren’t static.
 Sometimes you’ll charge more, sometimes less.
-You can adjust your fees The Law Superstore, experimenting with your pricing strategy.
+You can adjust your fees on The Law Superstore, experimenting with your pricing strategy.
 And customers appreciate price transparency.

 But in many cases, you also need to prove your worth.
 Finding the cheapest price is never the only driving force behind a customer’s choice.